cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/mapreduce-programs.rst

 MapReduce Programs
 ==================

-A *MapReduce* program is used to process data in batch.
+A *MapReduce program* is used to process data in batch.
 MapReduce can be written as in a conventional Hadoop system.
-Additionally, CDAP **datasets** can be accessed from MapReduce as both input and output.
+Additionally, CDAP :ref:`datasets <datasets-index>` can be accessed from MapReduce as both input and output.

 To process data using MapReduce, either specify ``addMapReduce()`` in your